pixelgrade/customify/readme.txt

 * Default [image](https://unsplash.com/photos/OgM4RKdr2kY) for Style Manager Color Palette control - License: (Unsplash)[https://unsplash.com/license]

 == Changelog ==

+= 2.8.0 =
+* Improvement: All fonts now have **fallback font stacks** added for the font family CSS property
+* Improvement: Made it much easier to use system fonts instead or beside web fonts
+* Improvement: Allow font palettes to provide font stacks instead of a single font family
+* Fix inconsistencies between fonts behavior in the Customizer preview and site frontend
+* Properly sanitize font family names before using them in CSS
+* Convert inconsistent font variants to standard values (regular, normal, bold)
+* Handle both numerical and string font variant values
+* Fix missing fonts loaded class and JavaScript event when no web fonts used
+* Fix backward compatibility with WordPres 4.9

 = 2.7.3 =
 * Fixes for some edge situations when fonts would not apply on the frontend, after some time.
 Mainly related to cache issues.